windows-2048/The-Fastest-Mouse-Clicker-for-Windows/README.md

 # The Fastest Mouse Clicker for Windows

-> Updated: Jan 31 2025.
+> Updated: Feb 17 2025.
 Added long-awaited tooltips for the trigger keys: now both virtual key codes and their names are displayed.

 ## [Official Site](https://windows-2048.github.io/The-Fastest-Mouse-Clicker-for-Windows/)